JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.5.1

+- Create org report router & its Zod schemas.
+- Add `clear all sessions` procedure in admin org router.
+- Make some relation columns nullable.

 ### Version 0.5.0

 - Fixed the hydration error in `index.tsx`.
 - Removed all favicon to all pages except on `_app.tsx`.
 - Changed the title of every pages.
-- Changed the folder in `src/pages `structure.
+- Changed the `src/pages` folder structure.
 - Changed some of the names of function names of pages.
 - Changed the terms of request and subjects to report.
 - Changed img tag to Image tag